Bidirectional Mapping Coupled GAN for Generalized Zero-Shot Learning: Proposed Method

 We compute $\mathcal{L}_{Reg}^s$ and $\mathcal{L}_{Reg}^t$ for $R_s$ and $R_u$, respectively.

 The ultimate aim of this task is to learn the joint distribution of seen and unseen domains.
-We optimize the shared Generator $G$ to learn the joint distribution by adversarially interacting with coupled discriminators $D_s$ and $D_u$.
-The discriminator $D_s$ and $D_u$ receive reconstructed class semantics from the Regressors $R_s$ and $R_u$, respectively.
-And, compares them with real semantics.
+We optimize the shared generator $G$ to learn the joint distribution by adversarially interacting with coupled discriminators $D_s$ and $D_u$.
+The discriminator $D_s$ and $D_u$ receive reconstructed class semantics from the regressors $R_s$ and $R_u$, respectively and compares them with real semantics.
 The coupled discriminators have a weight-shared last layer.
 This reduces the number of parameters in the network.
-The adversarial optimization between the Generator and the Coupled Discriminators is as follows,
+The adversarial optimization between the generator and the coupled discriminators is as follows,

-Here, $\tilde{a}$ denotes the constructed class semantics by the Regressors.
-This optimization ensures the learning of dual-domain joint distribution through bidirectional.
+Here, $\tilde{a}$ denotes the constructed class semantics by the regressors.
+This adversarial optimization encourages dual-domain joint distribution learning.

-To infuse the knowledge of the true underlying distribution of the visual space, we further supervise the generator with the real seen features available.
-To be specific, we train the discriminator $D$ to distinguish between a real pair ($x^s,a^s$) and a synthetic pair ($\tilde{x}^s,a^s$) and the feature Generator to produce synthetic features indistinguishable by the discriminator as follows,
+To impose the knowledge of the true underlying visual distribution in the generated visual space, we further adversarially supervise the generator with the real seen features.
+To be specific, we train the discriminator $D$ to distinguish between a real pair ($x^s,a^s$) and a synthetic pair ($\tilde{x}^s,a^s$) and the feature generator to produce synthetic features indistinguishable.
+The adversarial supervision is performed by using Wasserstein distance as follows \cite{xian2018feature},

-Here, $p_{Syn}$ denotes the distribution of synthetic visual features of the seen classes learned by the generator.
+where $\hat{x}^s=\alpha x + (1-\alpha)\tilde{x}^s$ with $\alpha\sim U(0,1)$. $\beta$ is the penalty coefficient.
+Wasserstein distance is calculated using the first two terms.
+The gradient penalty is computed by the final term i.e., the gradient of the discriminator $D$ is forced to maintain a unit norm along the straight line between real and generated seen domain feature pairs.